How Long Is Too Long Without Sex?

 Couples in Crisis

 For couples struggling to rebuild after a rupture, intimacy can feel impossible to approach without triggering old wounds.
 Every touch, every glance, every word carries history — resentment, anger, disappointment, broken trust.
 You may long for connection, but fear keeps you frozen.
 You crave connection but brace for conflict.
-You want to reach out, yet you know it will only reopen pain.
+You want to reach out, but you fear that it will only reopen pain, so you hold back, stay silent.

 Newer Couples